Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Heavy quark dynamics in the pre-equilibrium stage

 whereas the color-electric and color-magnetic fields are defined in terms of the field strength tensor through

 For $N_c=3$ the evolution of the color charges governed by Eq.~\eqref{eq:wong3} conserves the Casimir invariants

 with

 and $d_{abc}$ are the symmetric structure constants \cite{Avramescu:2023qvv}.
-The Wong equations have been recently used to study the dynamics of the heavy quarks in the pre-equilibrium stage of high-energy nuclear collisions, see \cite{Ruggieri:2018ies,Ruggieri:2018rzi,Sun:2019fud,Liu:2019lac,Jamal:2020fxo,Liu:2020cpj,Sun:2021req,Khowal:2021zoo, Pooja:2022ojj,Pooja:2024rnn, Avramescu:2024poa, Avramescu:2024xts} and references therein.
 We solve Eqs.~\eqref{eq:wong1}-\eqref{eq:wong3} in the background of the evolving glasma fields.
-Within our model, we follow previous works and neglect the back-reaction of the quarks in the Yang-Mills equations: it has been shown~\cite{Liu:2020cpj} that such back-reaction does not substantially affects the diffusion of heavy quarks within the lifetime of the pre-equilibrium stage.\\
+Within our model, we follow previous works and neglect the back-reaction of the quarks in the Yang-Mills equations: it has been shown~\cite{Liu:2020cpj} that such back-reaction does not substantially affect the diffusion of heavy quarks within the lifetime of the pre-equilibrium stage.

-In this work, following~\cite{Pooja:2024rnn} we initialize the quark-antiquark pairs in color-singlet states, as we have in mind the problem of melting of $J/\psi$ and $\Upsilon$ in the pre-equilibrium stage.
-Despite the initialization in color-singlet states, quarks in this stage are constantly bombarded by the gluons, hence they can exchange color with the gluonic environment and their color charges change.
-Denoting by $Q_a$ and $\bar Q_a$ the color charges of a quark and its antiquark respectively, we consider the time-dependent quantity